lolcommits/lolcommits.github.io/_includes/install_mac.md

 You'll need ImageMagick installed.
-Homebrew makes this easy.
-Simply do:
+The easiest way is to use [Homebrew], then simply do:

     brew install imagemagick